lura-w/random-password/README.md

 # random-password
 Random password generator

-Generate a random password of 8 characters including the following characters:
+Generates a random password of 8 characters that includes the following characters:

 - 2 uppercase letters from A to Z
 - 2 lowercase letters from a to z